jaheyns/CfdOF/README.md

 At present there is no formal documentation for CfdOF apart from this README.
 However, demonstration cases
-are provided inside the 'demos' folder of the
+are provided inside the 'Demos' folder of the
 [CfdOF workbench directory](https://gitlab.com/opensimproject/cfdof).
 These aim to provide a basic overview of features and best practices.
-The examples are run by loading and executing the macro files ending in '.FCMacro' in the various sub-directories in the 'demos' directory.
+The examples are run by loading and executing the macro files ending in '.FCMacro' in the various sub-directories in the 'Demos' directory.
 Where there are several numbered files, these should be run in order and aim to demonstrate step-by-step how the case is set up.

 Community assistance may be sought at the